Communities and Justice

 Tuesday 2 September Wagga Wagga Morning Open to all Register here

-Monday 8 September Chatswood Morning Lived experience people with disability and advocates Register here
+Monday 8 September Chatswood Morning Parents, carers and people who support children with developmental delay or autism Register here

-Monday 8 Septebmer Chatswood Afternoon Sector Register here
+Monday 8 September Chatswood Afternoon Sector Register here

-Monday 15 September Randwick Morning Lived experince people with disability and advocates Register here
+Monday 15 September Randwick Morning Parents, carers and people who support children with developmental delay or autism Register here

 Monday 15 September Randwick Afternoon Sector Register here